Excerpts from SKETCHES OF THE LEADING CITIZENS OF CAYUGA COUNTY NEW YORK

 Having obtained an elementary education, Cyrenus Wheeler, Jr., when still young, entered the machine shop and factory and, at an early age, became familiar with the use of tools and machinery operations.
 In the new occupation of farming, begun in Cayuga County in the spring of 1835, he also became proficient, but the mechanical and inventive traits of his character would assert themselves, and in a few more years, he was spending more time devising and constructing labor-saving implements and machines than in the cultivation of the land.

 In 1852, his attention was directed to the question of a machine for mowing grass and harvesting grain, and in the summer of 1853, he commenced practical experiments in the field.
 The first machine was constructed at Poplar Ridge, Cayuga County, and was tried on his farm, one mile south of that place, in stout grass thoroughly wet by recent rains.
 This trial was pronounced a perfect success by everyone present at the time.
 The cutting apparatus of the machine consisted of a series of double-edged pivoted shears or cutters, which worked well at all times in wet grass but failed to work satisfactorily in dry, gummy grass so that the hussy open guard and scalloped cutter was substituted for the pivoted shears.
 Before the invention of Mr. Wheeler, mowing and reaping machines were of the type known as “stiff or rigid bar machines “ and had a single wheel for supporting the framework and imparting motion to the cutters.
 He added another wheel to support the framework of the machine and connected the cutting apparatus to the frame.
 This was done by an arrangement of hinges and pivots at right angles to each other so that the cutting apparatus would conform to the undulations of the ground uninfluenced by the motions of the supporting wheels of the machinery.
 He was the first man to put a hinged cutter bar on a mowing or reaping machine, and this he controlled by a patent for twenty-one years, fourteen years of the natural life of a patent, and an extension of seven years.
 He was also the first man to put a reaping attachment to a hinged bar machine.
 He further devised and applied at the same time levers, by which the driver in his seat could raise the cutting apparatus to pass obstructions and elevate or depress the points of the cutters to cut lodged and tangled grass or grain or a higher stubble, as desired.
 Through his system of hinging the cutting apparatus to the frame, it could be folded to the side of the mainframe so that the machine could be transported with the same facility as a cart.
 In the following year, he added a platform, reel, and raker’s seat, making it a combined machine, adapted to the double purpose of mowing grass and cutting grain, and provided with a system of gearing of his devising convenient for boxing and protecting from dirt.
-A self-rake was, with other improvements, from time to time added to the machine and protected by patents, forty-four having been obtained by him for improvements in harvesting machinery.
+A self-rake was, with other improvements, added to the machine from time to time and protected by patents, forty-four having been obtained by him for improvements in harvesting machinery.

 From 1853 to the present time, more than one and one-half million machines, containing improvements embraced in his patents, have been constructed.